programminghistorian/jekyll/lessons/output-keywords-in-context-in-html-file.md

 ## Code Syncing

-This marks the end of this series of lessons.
+This marks the end of this series of original lessons on python.
 The finished code for the series can be downloaded as a zip file.
 If you are following along with the Mac / Linux version you may have to open the `obo.py` file and change "file:///Users/username/Desktop/programming-historian/" to the path to the directory on your own computer.

 -   python-lessons9.zip [zip sync][]

+There is an additional lesson on using Python to download multiple records using Query Strings, marked as the next lesson.

   [Keywords in Context (Using N-grams)]: ../lessons/keywords-in-context-using-n-grams
   [zip file from the previous lesson]: ../assets/python-lessons8.zip